Privacy Policy

 4. Network Requests & Third-Party Services

 Dryx makes a small, deliberately-limited set of outbound network requests, all explicitly disclosed below.
-None of them transmit your scan data, secret names, or behavioral telemetry to Dryx-controlled servers (we don't operate any).
+None of them transmit your inspection data, secret names, or behavioral telemetry to Dryx-controlled servers (we don't operate any).

 Apple StoreKit 2 (Subscriptions, App Store version)